What You Need to Know Before You Travel to Canada

 5) You can use your plastic everywhere.
 Be it debit card or credit card, you won’t find much use for cash, as you can pay electronically for anything and everything in Canada, no matter how small the purchase.
 When home on vacation in April, I never withdrew cash any cash at all, which felt weird after living in Germany for so long where cash is king.

 6) Canadians are nice and I mean really nice.
 If you’re from a more reserved country, it may seem odd and even overwhelming at first.
 Expect complete strangers to talk to you in public, asking you how you’re doing and providing you with extraordinarily long commentaries on the weather (this may be our favourite topic).
-Don’t be surprised if a shopkeeper or server calls you honey.
-And everyone says sorry, even if they haven’t done anything wrong.
-Within the first hour of being home in April, at least five different people said sorry to me for accidentally bumping into me or getting on the train a second or two before I did.
+Don’t be surprised if a shopkeeper or server in a restaurant calls you sweetie or honey.
+Everyone says sorry, even when they haven’t done anything wrong.
+Within the first hour of being home in April, at least five different people said sorry to me for accidentally bumping into me.

 7) Americans (and no one else) are often surprised that Canadians use the metric system.
 Yet, our Southern neighbours have influenced in more ways than we’re willing to admit.
 While road speeds are posted in kilometres per hour, the average Canadian would not be able to tell you how big their apartment is in square meters or how tall they are in centimeters.